octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 - the client is gone and the query alone is useless;
 - the query is wrong, and corrupts data (a bug);
-- the query is greedy on resources, and slow down everyone (a bug ?);
+- the query is greedy on resources, and slow down everyone (a bug?);
 - the query is long, and you badly need your ZDD database migration to run.

 The only proper way to do this is using a SQL client: